DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 ---

-Management tab allows you change the ways you can MANAGE the WLC
+Management tab allows you change the ways you can manage the WLC

 Clicking “Mgmt Via Wireless” allows you change if you can access management via WI-FI